 Help!
 I accidentally slept through my morning alarm, or I woke up feeling ill.
 What should I do?

-For more specific information about examination rules and protocols, visit the the COVID-19 Emergency Policies addendum in the Harvard College Handbook.
-See the Final Examination Period page of the Harvard College Handbook for further information that applies to academic years outside of 2020-2021.
+For more specific information about examination rules and protocols, see the Examination Rules section of the Student Handbook.
 The Handbook addresses taking final exams in absentia, absences for religious reasons, absences due to illness, tardiness, and other specific details.